- Coil spring clutch assembly, driven plate 225 mm / 8.8″ in diameter

 As the coil-spring clutch was rather stiff by itself, the mechanical advantage of the hydraulic linkage was necessary to make the pedal light enough.

-A bolt-on modern, diaphragm-spring type replacement clutch with a stock-sized 225 mm driven plate is available for this car.
+Today, a bolt-on modern, diaphragm-spring type replacement clutch with a stock-sized 225 mm driven plate is available for this car.
 A larger clutch with a 245 mm driven plate is also available, but it is sometimes required to re-drill the flywheel to install it.

 Two bolt patterns are used for this larger clutch assembly, one with 12 bolt holes that is compatible with the old engines (“universal” pressure plate), and the other only has 6 bolt holes and is not compatible (“new-only” pressure plate).
 The “old” original coil-spring pressure plate had 6 unevenly spaced bolt holes in three groups of two; if the pressure plate has 6 evenly spaced bolt holes – it is not compatible with old Volga engines (flywheel must be re-drilled to install it).